whitestranger7/react-native-orientation-turbo/docs/ADVANCED_USAGE.md

 ### iOS - AppDelegate Integration

-You can lock orientation before React Native loads using `OrientationTurboImpl.shared` in your AppDelegate:
+You can lock orientation before React Native loads using `OrientationTurbo.shared` in your AppDelegate:

 ```swift
 import UIKit